-Did you just eat a huge lunch or dinner and are looking to walk it off with gorgeous Blue Ridge Mountain views and a lake?
-Don’t miss Beaver Lake in Asheville, NC.
-Many people don’t realize that you can walk the 2-mile Beaver Lake Trail and Bird Sanctuary while spying wildlife in the heart of North Asheville.
+Don’t miss Beaver Lake in Asheville, NC, especially if you are looking for an after-dinner or lunch walk.
+You can stroll the 2-mile Beaver Lake Trail and Bird Sanctuary while spying wildlife in the heart of North Asheville.

 Four-acres of Beaver Lake are owned by The Lake View Park Commission, but anyone can respectfully walk here from dawn to dusk.